tronch0/rapidsnark/benchmark/README.md

 ### Example

-Say we want to run a benchmark on merkle tree inclusion proof for a tree with depth of 30, and we want to use `powersOfTau28_hez_final_20.ptau`, we will need to run the following command `./run_benchmark.sh merkle tree 30 20`.
+Say we want to run a benchmark on merkle tree inclusion proof for a tree with depth of 30, and we want to use `powersOfTau28_hez_final_20.ptau`, we will need to run the following command `./run_benchmark.sh merkletree 30 20`.

 ## Contributing